 “Scrum users must frequently inspect Scrum artefacts…. to detect undesirable variances"

-This does not, in anyway imply that automation is THE solution to detecting undesirable variances.
+This does not in any way imply that automation is THE solution to detecting undesirable variances.
 The point is that users must “frequently inspect".
 Any method could be used to achieve this.
-It’s worth mentioning too that Scrum emphasises that inspection should not be so frequent that it get in the way of the work.
+It’s worth mentioning too that Scrum emphasises that inspection should not be so frequent that it gets in the way of the work.

 Individual Development Team members may have specialised skills and areas of focus, but accountability belongs to the Development Team as a whole.